NOTES

 peaks below the top 50 cut off are still possible

 members of the top 50 set.
-Note that saddle elevations
+Note that saddle

 are not listed, but can be computed by subtracting